ConstructStudios/GenBuckets/README.md

-# ReservedSlots
+# GenBuckets
-🦅 ReservedSlots is simple plugin which allow slot reservation on server.
+🦅 GenBuckets is simple plugin which allow Wall Generation on servers.